Emma Scott

 Biography

-In 2017, Ms. Scott earned her undergraduate degree in Meteorology at North Carolina State University.
-During her time at NCSU, she contributed to web pages that provided historical drought index values for the North Carolina State Climate Office.
-Additionally, she completed an internship at the National Centers for Environmental Information as a NOAA Hollings Scholar in which she was responsible for calculating precipitation extremes.
-Ms. Scott also worked with a research group studying aggregate snowflake formation within east coast snowstorms, which sparked her interest in cloud microphysics.
+Ms. Scott earned her undergraduate degree in Meteorology at North Carolina State University.
+During her time at NC State, she completed internships with the North Carolina State Climate Office and a research group studying cloud microphysics within east coast snowstorms.
+Additionally, she completed an internship at NOAA’s National Centers for Environmental Information as a NOAA Hollings Scholar in which she was responsible for calculating precipitation extremes.
+She received her Master’s in Atmospheric Science from the University of Illinois at Urbana-Champaign, where she studied the impact of different cloud microphysics parameterizations on a large-eddy-simulating model of Southern Ocean clouds.

 Publications